 CALCULATING DBE PARTICIPATION.
 The Utilization Plan values represent work anticipated to be performed and paid for upon satisfactory completion.
 The Department is only able to count toward the achievement of the overall goal and the contract goal the value of payments made for the work actually performed by DBE companies.
 In addition, a DBE must perform a commercially useful function on the contract to be counted.
 A commercially useful function is generally performed when the DBE is responsible for the work and is carrying out its responsibilities by actually performing, managing, and supervising the work involved.
 The Department and Contractor are governed by the provisions of 49 CFR part 26.55(c) on questions of commercially useful functions as it affects the work.

 Specific counting guidelines are provided in 49 CFR part 26.55, the provisions of which govern over the summary contained herein.

 - (a) DBE as the Contractor: 100 percent goal credit for that portion of the work performed by the DBE's own forces, including the cost of materials and supplies.
 Work that a DBE subcontracts to a non-DBE does not count toward the DBE goals. - (b) DBE as a joint venture Contractor: 100 percent goal credit for that portion of the total dollar value of the contract equal to the distinct, clearly defined portion of the work performed by the DBE's own forces. - (c) DBE as a subcontractor: 100 percent goal credit for the work of the subcontract performed by the DBE's own forces, including the cost of materials and supplies, excluding the purchase of materials and supplies or the lease of equipment by the DBE subcontractor from the prime Contractor or its affiliates.
 Work that a DBE subcontractor in turn subcontracts to a non-DBE does not count toward the DBE goal. - (d) DBE as a trucker: 100 percent goal credit for trucking participation provided the DBE is responsible for the management and supervision of the entire trucking operation for which it is responsible.
 At least one truck owned, operated, licensed, and insured by the DBE must be used on the contact.
-Credit will be given for the following:

-- (1) The DBE may lease trucks from another DBE firm, including an owner-operator who is certified as a DBE.
-The DBE who leases trucks from another DBE receives credit for the total value of the transportation services the lessee DBE provides on the contract. - (2) The DBE may also lease trucks from a non-DBE firm, including from an owneroperator.
-The DBE who leases trucks from a non-DBE is entitled to credit only for the fee or commission it receives as a result of the lease arrangement. - (e) DBE as a material supplier: - (1) 60 percent goal credit for the cost of the materials or supplies purchased from a DBE regular dealer. - (2) 100 percent goal credit for the cost of materials or supplies obtained from a DBE manufacturer. - (3) 100 percent credit for the value of reasonable fees and commissions for the procurement of materials and supplies if not a regular dealer or manufacturer.
+Credit will be given for the full value of all such DBE trucks operated using DBE employed drivers.
+Goal credit will be limited to the value of the reasonable fee or commission received by the DBE if trucks are leased from a non-DBE company. - (e) DBE as a material supplier: - (1) 60 percent goal credit for the cost of the materials or supplies purchased from a DBE regular dealer. - (2) 100 percent goal credit for the cost of materials or supplies obtained from a DBE manufacturer. - (3) 100 percent credit for the value of reasonable fees and commissions for the procurement of materials and supplies if not a regular dealer or manufacturer.